dstrack/APEX-IR-Zip-Download/README.md

 Usage:
 1. Install the package IR_Zip_Download in your application schema.
 2. add a Button to your Report region.
-3. set 'Reload on Submit' to 'Allways' in an APEX 18 and higher.
+3. set 'Reload on Submit' to 'Allways' in APEX 18 and higher.
 4. add a 'Branch' of type 'PL/SQL Procedure' or 'Process' of type 'PL/SQL Code' with the following code:

 IR_Zip_Download.Download_Zip(